MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/scale-architectures.md

 Avoid situations that have different teams responsible for the various tasks of a solution—tasks such as ingestion, cleansing, aggregation, and serving.
 Depending on multiple teams can cause a dramatic loss of velocity.
 For example, if your data consumers on the serving layer need to onboard new data assets or implement functional changes for a particular data asset, they must go through a multi-step process.
 For this example, the steps are:

-1. Your data consumer submits a ticket to each team that'a responsible for a data pipeline stage.
+1. The data consumer submits a ticket to every team that's responsible for a data pipeline stage.
-1. The teams work together in sync because new ingestion services are required.
-These new services lead to changes in the data cleansing layer, which lead to changes in the data aggregation layer, which in turn lead to changes in the serving layer.
+1. The teams must work together in sync because the layers are interconnected.
+The new services require changes to the data cleansing layer, which leads to changes in the data aggregation layer, which leads to changes in the serving layer.
 The changes can affect every pipeline stage.
-No team can see the potential effects of processing changes, because there's no overview of the entire end-to-end lifecycle.
-1. The teams work together to design a well-defined release plan so that they don't affect existing consumers and pipelines.
+1. It's difficult for the teams to see the potential effects of processing changes, because they don't have an overview of the entire end-to-end lifecycle.
+They must work together to design a well-defined release plan that minimizes effects on existing consumers and pipelines.
 This dependency management increases management overhead.
 1. As a rule, the teams aren't subject matter experts on the data asset that the data consumer requests.
 To understand new dataset features or parameter values, they have to consult an expert.
-1. After all changes have been implemented, the data consumer can use the new data asset.
+1. After all changes are implemented, the data consumer is notified that the new data asset is ready to use.

 Each large organization has thousands of data consumers.
 A complicated process like the one described severely decreases velocity in large architectures, since centralized teams become a bottleneck for business units.
 The result is less innovation and limited effectiveness.
 Potentially, business units can decide to leave the service and build their own data platform instead.